chrissix666/Jellyfin-VideoOSD-Projects-Overview/README.md

 # Jellyfin VideoOSD Projects Overview

-Central overview and quick-switching hub for my **Jellyfin Web VideoOSD mods**.
+Central overview and quick-switching hub for my **Jellyfin Web VideoOSD addons**.

 This repository collects all my Jellyfin VideoOSD scripts in one place, with links, short descriptions, screenshots where available, and notes about how the scripts can work together.